nirotomas/TestingAutomation/README.md

   At this point i started to use xpath locators also, but this presented some troubles mostly because the page was dinamic and the xpath given by firepath plug-in didn't worked.
 So, y continue using absolute xpath, wich works, but is really tricky.
   Absolute xpath doesnt work if the HTML of the page change a little.

 Conclution: Best way to locate elements in a dinamyc page its with WebDriver.findElement and concatene another findElement
               till you get to the desired object.
 This is for sure de most performant way but youll need more documentation in code to understand what you did.

+Optional: Practico2_mod1:
+  This exercice runs in parallel the Test case8 in Chrome and IExplorer browsers.
+The configuration its in "test.xml" file.
+  To run it, you'll need to execute te next comands in the directory where you have the jars involved:

+  java -jar selenium-server-standalone-2.45.0.jar -role node -hub http://localhost:4441/grid/register -Dwebdriver.chrome.driver=chromedriver.exe -Dwebdriver.ie.driver=iedriverserver.exe

+  And in another shell:

+  java -jar selenium-server-standalone-2.45.0.jar -role hub -port 4441

 Plataform: Eclipse-Maven-Selenium-TestNG-FireBug-Firepath
            Optional: Grid Server